highslater/Intermediate_Meteor/intermediate/.Dev_Log/dev_log.md

 ![Web Output of [ '/test' ]] (./Images/image_004.png "Web Output of [ '/test' ]")

 ###<a id="Tutorial_6"></a>Tutorial #6 - Defining A Schema In Meteor:
+Published on Oct 26, 2015
+In this Intermediate Meteor video tutorial, I show you how to define a schema
+using Simple Schema and Collection2.

 ######intermediate/collections/Recipes.js